mehtaharsh16/daniel.feldroy.com/posts/two-scoops-of-goblins.md

 tags:
   - python
   - django
-  - blog
   - book
   - twoscoops
 time_to_read: 1
 title: Two Scoops of Goblins
 ---

-While [Audrey Roy Greenfeld](https://audrey.roygreenfeld.com) and I were contemplating our next Two Scoops Press book topic, it came down to a decision between Pyramid, Flask, and mythical creatures.
+While [Audrey Roy Greenfeld](https://audrey.feldroy.com) and I were contemplating our next Two Scoops Press book topic, it came down to a decision between Pyramid, Flask, and mythical creatures.
 Inspired by Django's magical flying pony, Pyramid's scary alien dude, and even the